UK insomnia medications - the honest picture

 Antihistamines (diphenhydramine, promethazine)

-Over-the-counter and prescription.
-Old, cheap, widely used.
-Sleep aids sold as "Nytol" and similar.
+Over the counter and on prescription.
+Old, cheap, widely used, and sold as Nytol and similar.

 What they do.
-H1 histamine receptor antagonism produces sedation.
+Block H1 histamine receptors, which produces drowsiness.

 Melatonin